Interested to register a company in Estonia?

 Company registration documents to be submitted depend on the type of legal entity you choose from.

 There is no requirement to register a company name in Estonia before submitting documents for registration.
 In general, company names in Estonia should be unique.
 It is not allowed to use names that are offensive or contain any registered European or Estonian trademark.
 The company name cannot be misleading to the scope of company activity, legal form or be unethical.

 It means that though you do not need to reserve a company name, you still need to check whether any similar company name exists in Estonia.
 Besides, it is necessary to check registered trademarks to avoid any risks related to trademark infringement.
 At this point, it is advisable to choose several names and conduct an advanced search.

 The company name must be indicated in the Articles of Association or other document to be submitted to the Commercial Register.
 The name must be in Estonian and can have an English equivalent.
 All changes to the company name should be registered in the Registrar of Companies.

-The procedure for registering a company in Cyprus is rather quick and it may take from a few days up to a couple of weeks.
+The procedure for registering a company in Estonia is rather quick and it may take from a few days up to a couple of weeks.